 To help make this possible, all of our people are entitled to up to five days’ volunteer leave to help UK registered charities and Network Rail led community engagement activity such as our community safety work, early engagement and Community Rail work.

-In 2015/16, our people spent more than 11,511 hours working as volunteers on a wide variety of charitable or community engagement work.
 The volunteer work our people have been involved in includes volunteering at hospices, charities for homeless or disabled people, STEM support, heritage railways and environmental charities.

 If you’re part of a charity that could benefit from volunteers’ time, we would be interested in working with you to promote the opportunities available to our people.